minvws/nl-covid19-notification-app-backend/README.md

 ### Certificates

-CoronaMelder signs its files with an RSA-certificate and an ECDSA-certificate.
+CoronaMelder signs its files with a RSA certificate and an ECDSA certificate.
 The latter is a requirement set by Apple and Google.
 Versions of these certificates for local testing can be found in the folder `src/Crypto/Resources`:
 - TestRSA.p12
 - TestECDSA.p12

 **Please note: these certificates are not production certificates.**

-The file-password for TestRSA.p12 is `Covid19!`; the password for TestECDSA.p12 is `12345678`.
+The file password for TestRSA.p12 is `Covid19!`; the password for TestECDSA.p12 is `12345678`.

 The files `StaatDerNLChain-EV-Expires-2022-12-05.p7b` and `BdCertChain.p7b` can be ignored, as the local certificates are self-signed.